ashley2774-dev/AI-Property-Investment-Intelligence/Labeling_strategy.md

 That kind of data is usually unavailable at the start of a project.

-To solve this, I am using the financial engine from Day 2 to generate decision-oriented labels based on the metrics an investor would use during screening.
+To solve this, I am using the financial engine from financial logic to generate decision-oriented labels based on the metrics an investor would use during screening.

 This allows me to:
 - create a consistent target variable